Department of Forests and Park Services of Bhutan: Mongar Forest Division

 Mongar Forest Division is one of the 14 Territorial Forest Divisions situated in the eastern part of Bhutan.
 The Division was formally established in 1985.

 In the initial phase Trashigang was also under Mongar Division.
-After establishment of separate Division for Trashigang and Trashiyangtse region, Mongar Division is entrusted with forest management responsibility of 17 geogs in Mongar Dzongkhag and 4 geogs in Lhuntse Dzongkhag and spans over an area of 483,493 ha.
+After establishment of separate Division for Trashigang and Trashiyangtse region, Mongar Division is entrusted with forest management responsibility of 17 geogs in Mongar Dzongkhag and 7 geogs in Lhuntse Dzongkhag and spans over an area of 2,323,54 sq.km.